-- how the health of mothers and children changes over time
+- how the health and wellbeing of mothers and children changes over time

-- factors that promote health, wellbeing and resilience.
+- what factors promote health, wellbeing and resilience.